adyen-examples/adyen-testcards-extension/README.md

 * create zip file: `zip -r adyen-testcards-ext.zip ./ -x "./e2e/*" ".git/*"`
 * upload zip file to Chrome Web Store

-**Note**: the list of cards is saved (as JSON) on local storage.
+**Note**: the list of cards, giftcards, etc.. are saved (as JSON) on local storage.
 If the JSON format changes then the existing users might be affected (breaking change?).